Work Less, Make More: Why You Should Consider Transitioning to a Private Pay Practice

 If you want to stop doing all the extra paperwork, enjoy more freedom to practice the way you believe works best for your clients, and want to make more $$ per session, then transitioning to private pay would be extremely beneficial.
 If you have been debating or wondering if it’s time for you to make the switch to private pay practice, this is the best time to make the jump.

-In this blog post, we will walk you through reasons why you should transition to private pay, how it can benefit you, and steps you can take to make the transition as easy as possible.
+In this blog post, we will walk you through four reasons why you should transition to private pay, how it can benefit you, and the steps you can take to make the transition as easy as possible.

-Why Make the Switch
+Why Make the Switch to Private Pay

 Most private practices are born from a desire for freedom, flexibility, and the glamourous idea of being your own boss.
 The dream of only having to work when you want and with whoever you want is achievable.
 Still, unfortunately, when you work with insurance panels, this freedom and flexibility, along with profits, gets taken away from you quickly.